Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Mathematical formulation

-The waiting time at the transfer corridor can be categorized into the following two cases:

-(1) \textit{In-vehicle transfers.} If MAUs on the MAV assigned to trip $k$ on line $l$ are scheduled to be decoupled at transfer corridor $g$ and rerouted to serve the $k'$th trip on line $l'$, i.e., $h^{g}_{k,k'}(w) = 1$, and there exits on-board passenger group $p$ who will transfer to that line (that is, $\zeta_{p,k,k'}^{g}(w)=1$ ), then passenger group $p$ can make in-vehicle transfers.
-In this case, passengers benefit from the convenience of in-vehicle transfers, and the waiting time at this transfer corridor is zero.
+1. \textit{In-vehicle transfers.} An in-vehicle transfer occurs when the MAUs on the MAV assigned to trip $k$ on line $l$ are scheduled to be decoupled at transfer corridor $g$ and rerouted to serve the $k'$th trip on line $l'$, i.e., when $h^{g}_{k,k'}(w) = 1$, and there exits an on-board passenger group $p$ requiring a transfer to that line, i.e., $\zeta_{p,k,k'}^{g}(w)=1$.
+In this case, passenger group $p$ can make an in-vehicle transfer, benefiting from its convenience, with zero transfer waiting cost.

-(2) \textit{Alighting and re-boarding for transfers.} Otherwise, passengers should alight from the MAV assigned to trip $k$ on line $l$, wait at the transfer corridor $g$, and board the MAV assigned to $k'$th trip on line $l'$.
-In this case, the waiting time at the transfer corridor equals to the difference between the departure time of the transfer-in MAV assigned to $k'$th trip on line $l'$ and the arrival time of the transfer-out MAV assigned to $k$th trip on line $l$, i.e., $d_{k',i'}^{l'}-a_{k,i}^{l}$.
+2. \textit{Conventional transfers requiring alighting and reboarding.} If either of the aforementioned conditions is not met, passengers must alight from the MAV assigned to trip $k$ on line $l$, walk to and wait at the transfer corridor $g$, and board another MAV assigned to trip $k'$ on line $l'$.
+In this case, the waiting time in the transfer corridor is given by the difference between the departure time of the transfer-in MAV assigned to trip $k'$ (i.e., $d_{k',i'}^{l'}$) and the arrival time of the transfer-out MAV assigned to trip $k$ (i.e., $a_{k,i}^{l}$), formulated as $d_{k',i'}^{l'}-a_{k,i}^{l}$.